 The Supplemental has a variable length.
 The contents are always a constantly modulated series of 1s and no whitening shall be applied to them.

-The first 4 µs of the Supplemental are termed the guard period and the next 8 µs are termed the reference period during which the transmitter uses the reference antenna.
+The first 4 µs of the Supplemental are termed the guard period and the next 8 µs are termed the reference period.
 After the reference period the Supplemental consists of a sequence of alternating switch slots and sample slots, each either 1 µs or 2 µs long as specified by the Host.
-The 2 µs long switch and sample slots are mandatory to support, the 1 µs long switch and sample slots are optional to support.
+The 2-µs-long switch and sample slots are mandatory to support, the 1-µs-long switch and sample slots are optional to support.
 The structure of the Supplemental is shown in Figure X.X+1.

+The Supplemental can be of two types: AoA or AoD.

 Figure X.X+1: Supplemental structure

-The Supplemental can be of two types: AoA or AoD.
-While transmitting an AoA Supplemental the transmitter shall not switch antennae.
-While transmitting an AoD Supplemental the transmitter shall switch antenna at the rate and according to the switching sequence configured by the Host (see [Vol 6] Part A, Section 4.X).